getcronit/pylon/README.md

 ## Usage

-Here's a simple example of how to define a GraphQL API using snek-function:
+Here's a simple example of how to define a GraphQL API using pylon:

 ```typescript
 import { UserService } from "./services/user.service";